DeanHristov/html-scss-starter-kit/README.md

 # Motivation

 This repo is a perfect solution when you need to develop a new website that only contains the HTML and CSS files.
-For example, a theme for WordPress or any other CMS that requires you only the html/css files.
+For example, a theme for WordPress or any other CMS that requires you only the html/css files, or you just wanna learn the [SASS](https://sass-lang.com/) in isulation.

 ## Requirements